v4iv/theleakycauldronblog/src/pages/blog/the-egg-by-andy-weir-in-hindi.md

 date: 2019-09-08T13:45:50.559Z
 cover: /img/parent-child-omar-lopez.jpg
 meta_title: The Egg by Andy Weir in Hindi
-meta_description: >-
-  This is a Hindi translation of popular short story 'The Egg' by Andy Weir.
+meta_description: This is a Hindi translation of popular short story 'The Egg' by Andy Weir.
 Translated by Vaibhav Sharma.
 tags:
   - Hindi
   - Short Story
   - Translation
 ---
-_This is a Hindi translation of popular short story [_The Egg by Andy Weir_](http://www.galactanet.com/oneoff/theegg_mod.html) (author of The Martian, Artemis).
-This was translated by **Vaibhav Sharma**._
+*This is a Hindi translation of popular short story [The Egg by Andy Weir](http://www.galactanet.com/oneoff/theegg_mod.html) (author of The Martian, Artemis).
+This was translated by **Vaibhav Sharma**.*

 > "I dedicate this to my Mom, who taught me Hindi, as well as instilled in me, that reading can be fun"
 >